 Adding some Fever Tree light and the spice tones down; you get a big hit of the lime at the back of your throat which helps to balance out the flavours.
 It’s bought into balance, but by no means is it flattened, the tonic lifts all the flavours instead of dampening them down.
 This is a gin that will last, the depth of flavour means you don’t gulp it down, you want to savour the richness of it.
 But also it’s damn good so you’ll probably power through the bottle.

-You can get a bottle of the Navy strength gin from, well, nowhere, at the time of writing as this is the official launch.
+You can get a bottle of the Navy strength gin from their website for £45 (at time of writing).
 It’s safe to say keep an eye on their website though.
 You can find Dartmouth gin on Facebook, Twitter and Instagram.